 If you steam the potato in the steamer:

 - Cut the potatoes into large quarters and steam over high heat for 15-20 minutes or until you can mash easily with a fork.
-Drain off any excess liquid that is pooling in your steaming plate/tray and mash while the potatoes are still warm and then let the potatoes sit in the steamer for 10 minutes to "dry up"
+Drain off any excess liquid that is pooling in your steaming plate/tray and mash while the potatoes are still warm and then let the potatoes sit in the steamer for 10 minutes or longer to "dry up".
+This is very important because if the potatoes aren't dry enough, your perkedel will be too soft and fall apart during frying

 If you pressure cook the potato in Instant Pot:

 - Fill inner pot with 1 cup of water.
 Put a collapsible steamer rack inside the inner pot.
 Cut the potatoes into large quarters and place potatoes on the steamer rack.
 Close the lid and pressure cook on high for 5 minutes.
 Wait 5 minutes and then release pressure.
 Unlock the lid and the potatoes sit in there for 10 minutes to "dry up".
+This is very important because if the potatoes aren't dry enough, your perkedel will be too soft and fall apart during frying.
 Then carefully remove the potatoes.
 Mash while they are still warm

 If you choose to fry the potatoes:

 - Cut the potato into about 1-inch piece.
 Deep fry the diced potato until cooked but not too brown or it will be hard to mash.
 Place them in a large mixing bowl and mash with a fork while still warm because it's easier to do so

 Mix with other ingredients: